 Watch: Müller under the tactical microscope

 Müller is not the only player aged 30 and over to have been rejuvenated under Flick.
-Centre-back Jerome Boateng has been a mainstay of his Bayern side, and behind them, Manuel Neuer continues to underpin the team, the greatest goalkeeper in the game, and perhaps of all time, who offers the same heat-seeking long distribution from deep as does Boateng.
+Centre-back Jerome Boateng was a mainstay of his Bayern side before his departure this summer, and behind them, Manuel Neuer continues to underpin the team, the greatest goalkeeper in the game, and perhaps of all time, who offers heat-seeking long distribution from deep.
 But the way Flick has blended youth with such experience deserves a special mention, too.

 Lucas Hernandez may be Bayern's record signing and a World Cup-winning left-back, but Davies made the UEFA Team of the Year in 2020 after a stunning maiden campaign, and the 20-year-old Canadian has started four more league games than the Frenchman in 2020/21.
 Joshua Zirkzee was the other breakthrough story last season; Jamal Musiala this.
 The 18-year-old is the youngest player to reach six Bundesliga goals for Bayern, and has already broken into Germany's midfield, much to England's chagrin.